theycallhermax/TSCPL/README.md

 tscpl [ACPL script here] --run
 ```
 # libtscpl
-libtscpl is the backend for TSCPL written in TypeScript.
+Since version 1.2.0, libtscpl is the backend for TSCPL written in TypeScript.
 It provides TSCPL with it's core functions, such as compiling ACPL files.
 ## Documentation
 ### `compile()`
 Compiles a ACPL file.